antiguatechlabs/antigua-tech-labs/memory-bank/techContext.md

 - Currently, no external API integrations are implemented.
 - The application is designed to be easily extendable for future integrations.
 - Language-based routing allows for potential integration with translation services.
+- Form submission will eventually connect to a backend API.

 ## Build and Deployment Process